Ice Maker Water Leak Repair for Samsung RF28T5001SR French Door Refrigerator

 Step 9: Route and Secure New Water Lines

 Route the new water line from the inlet valve through the existing clips and guides within the Samsung RF28T5001SR cabinet.
 The line should follow the left side of the refrigerator compartment, passing through the partition wall approximately 18 inches from the floor level.
 Secure the tubing every 12 inches using the plastic clips to prevent vibration and wear.
-Ensure adequate service loop near the ice maker connection to accommodate normal door operation.
+Ensure an adequate service loop near the ice maker connection to accommodate normal door operation.

 Step 10: Reconnect Electrical Components